 A bunch of other universities jumped in with amicus briefs offering alternative explanations for how Bayh-Dole operates.
 It vests title.
 Or, it gives a first right of refusal.
 Or, it prevents the inventor from assigning to anyone other than the host university.
 Or, it’s just magical.
 Or, the world will fall apart if title doesn’t vest.
 The US Supreme Court looked at this drivel and tossed it.
 There wasn’t a shred of text in the law to support Stanford and its university friends.
-Not even the one instance of “elect to retain title” being shortened to “elect title”–the effect of the wording was still clearly to manage the relationship between a federal agency funding research and an assignee of a subject invention.
-The wording had nothing to do with how the title to a subject invention was conveyed in the first place.
+Not even with one instance of “elect to retain title” shortened to “elect title,” the wording of the law was still, clearly, to manage the relationship between a federal agency funding research and an assignee of an invention made under federal contract, which then becomes a subject invention.
+The wording had nothing to do with how the title to an invention, turning that invention into a subject invention, was conveyed to a contractor in the first place.

 Now Cornell, from which Stanford got its colors and much of its model for early academics, implements a similar policy move, using the same defective reasoning.
-Or, put another way–Cornell isn’t reasoning at all–it’s just taking the opportunity to claim more than it otherwise could.
+Or, put another way–Cornell isn’t reasoning at all–it’s just taking the opportunity to claim more than it otherwise had claimed.